vincethecoder/app-bjj-competition-finder/README.md

-# Brazilian Jiu Jitsu Competitions App
+# Brazilian Jiu Jitsu Competitive Events App

 Dear reader,
  thank you for visiting my project repository.
 This project is designed to display upcoming Jiu Jitsu tournaments.